آیین نامه مسابقات بین المللی دانشجویی بتن شاخه های منطقه¬ای (ACI)

 iii- Transportation of the processed and raw materials from the plant or site to the batching plant (your school location).

 The following shall not be included in the simplified LCA:

-iv.
-Manufacturing and maintenance;
+v.
+Manufacturing and maintenance.

 d.
-Inventory (to be completed in the EcoConcrete Calculation Tool V2.01)
+Inventory (To be completed in the EcoConcrete Calculation Tool V2.01)

 Each team shall provide a travel map demonstrating the transportation path of each input material.
 Each transportation impact should be listed in the calculation table provided in the EcoConcrete Calculation Tool V2.01.

 Each team must design two concrete mixtures using the corresponding worksheets in the EcoConcrete Calculation Tool V2.01: (1) Base-Case Scenario (BCS) and (2) an Alternative- Case Scenario (ACS).
 Both scenarios must respect the criteria presented in sections 2.2 and 2.3.

 2.4.1 Designing Base-Case Scenario and Alternative-Case Scenario